Kolaru/NormalModes.jl/README.md

 2. The columns of $\rm \bf MU$.
 They are in real space, but they are are no longer neither normed nor orthogonal.
 3. The columns of $\rm \bf MU$ normalized.
 Still not orthogonal to each other but at least they have norm 1.
 However it loses information about $\rm \bf M$ which is needed to convert between $\rm \bf x$ and $\rm \bf z$ or to perform Wigner sampling.
 So those are ofter return together with so-called *mode masses*, the norm of the columns of $\rm \bf MU$ before being normed[^lunacy].

 As far as I know the last one is what, despite my strong feelings, is known as *normal modes*.
-However to avoid a slow descent into madness, the package provides a specific object type `NormalModes(hessian)`, that stores the useful information and encapsulate the inner confusing parts.
+However to avoid a slow descent into madness, the package provides a specific object type `NormalDecomposition(hessian)`, that stores the useful information and encapsulate the inner confusing parts.
 Available are
 - `normal_modes` : The (normed) normal modes for example to plot or animate them (possible integration with Makie may become available at some point).
 - `sample` : Perform Wigner sampling, and get the displacements from the mean for positions and momenta.
 - `frequencies` : Frequencies of the modes.